robertgarcia/angular-material-google-maps/README.md

 npm install @agm/core

+Open src/app/app.module.ts and import the AgmCoreModule.
+You neeed to provide a Google Maps API key to be able to see a Map : `AgmCoreModule.forRoot({ apiKey: 'YOUR_KEY' })`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.